MicrosoftDocs/microsoft-community-training/microsoft-community-training/infrastructure-management/install-your-platform-instance/create-publish-mobile-app.md

     * Log a [**help desk**](https://sangamhelpdesk.microsoftcrmportals.com/SignIn?ReturnUrl=%2Fsupport%2Fcreate-case%2F) ticket requesting a key store file for your previous android application.
     * In the “Google Play store Options” mention [**Package ID**](https://developers.google.com/android/management/apps#install_apps) of your previously published android application.
     * Click on “All Settings” and increment your App version and App Version Code by 1 from your existing app version.
-    * Scroll to “Signing Key”, choose ‘Use Mine’ and upload the key store file that you received from MCT support team.
+    * Scroll to “Signing Key”, choose ‘Use Mine’ and upload the key store file that you received from CT support team.

         :::image type="content" source="../../media/PWA_Existingapp.png" alt-text="PWA exixting app":::